-9.420 Emergency Medical Technician I (90 hours)
+9.420 Emergency Medical Technician 1 6 Credits (90 hours)

-Upon completion and application Emergency Medical Technician Certification may be awarded.
+Upon completion and application Emergency Medical Technician Certificate may be awarded.

-9.430 Dental Radiology

-(For employed Dental Assistants) (24 Class, 21 Lab/Hrs; total, 45 Hrs over 1 or 11/2 Terms)

-This is a program for employed dental assistants to develop proficiency in dental radiology theory and technique.

-9.431 Emergency Medical Technician II

-This course is designed for those persons who have completed the Emergency Medical Technicians course, and will provide them with the specific abilities to administer intravenous fluids under emergency conditions.
+- 9.430 Dental Radiology 3 Credits (For employed Dental Assistants) (24 Class/21 Lab Hrs; total, 45 Hrs over 1 or 1 1⁄2 Terms) This is a program for employed dental assistants to develop proficiency in dental radiology theory and techniques. - 9.431 Emergency Medical Technician II 3 Credits This course is designed for those persons who have completed the Emergency Medical Technicians course, and will provide them with the specific abilities to administer intravenous fluids under emergency conditions.

-9.440 Laboratory Technician Exam Review in Hematology

-Introduction to basic hematology for partial preparation t take certification exam for medical laboratory technicial exam
+9.440 Laboratory Technician Exam Review 2 Credite In Hematology Introduction to basic hematology for partial preparation to take certification exam for medical laboratory technician

-HE 199/299 Independent Study in Health
+HE 199/299 Independent Study in Maalth To be arranged

-HE 250 Personal Health

-Study of personal health problems of college men and women on implications in mental health, personal health, health hazards and environmental health.
+HE 250 Personal Health 3 Credits Study of personal health problems of college men and women on implications in mental health, personal health, health hazards and environmental health.

-HE 252 Standard First Aid
+HE 252 Standard First Ald (30 hours)

-(30 hours)

-Meets requirements for standard certification by the America, Red Cross, Course for Police Science, Physical Education an Health Majors.
+Meets requirements for standard certification by the American Red Cross.
+Course for Police Science, Physical Education and Health Majors.
 No prerequisites.